Endovascular Repair of an Abdominal Aortic Aneurysm

 What happens after an endovascular repair of an abdominal aortic aneurysm?

-After the procedure, you will spend several hours in a recovery room.
-Your healthcare
+After the procedure, you will spend several hours in the post anesthesia care unit

 You may have some pain after the procedure.
 You can take pain medicine as advised